potatoeggy/eifueo/docs/sch3uz.md

 The formal charge of an atom can be calculated using the following equation:
 $$\text{Formal charge} = \text{# of valence electrons of element} - \text{# of unpaired electrons} - \text{# of covalent bonds}$$

-To find the best structure for a covalently bonded compound, the formal charge of all atoms in that compound should be **minimised**.
+To find the best structure for a covalently bonded compound, the **absolute value** of the formal charge of all atoms in that compound should be **minimised**.
+Positively charged atoms will even accept **dative covalent bonds** from other atoms with negative formal charges.

 !!! warning
     Some elements want formal charges of zero so much that they break the octet rule.
 These elements are $\text{P, S, Cl, Br, I, and Xe}$.
-To do so, they will accept **dative covalent bonds** from other atoms with opposite formal charges.
-This brings the formal charges of both atoms closer to zero by one.

 ### Resonance structures